Same-sex marriage in Spain: Marriage statistics

-According to the Spanish National Statistics Institute (INE), more than 62,000 same-sex marriages took place up to the end of 2021: 1,269 in 2005, 4,313 in 2006, 3,193 in 2007, 3,149 in 2008, 3,082 in 2009, 3,193 in 2010, 3,540 in 2011, 3,455 in 2012, 3,071 in 2013, 3,275 in 2014, 3,738 in 2015, 4,320 in 2016, 4,637 in 2017, 4,870 in 2018, 5,108 in 2019, 3,112 in 2020, and 5,035 in 2021.
+According to the Spanish National Statistics Institute (INE), 75,301 same-sex marriages had taken place up to the end of 2023.
+Figures for 2020 are much lower than previous years because of the restrictions in place due to the COVID-19 pandemic.

-Most same-sex marriages in 2018 were performed in Catalonia at 987, followed by Madrid at 956, Andalusia at 774, Valencia at 589, the Canary Islands at 333, the Balearic Islands at 194, the Basque Country at 191, Murcia at 145, Castilla-La Mancha at 135, Galicia at 124, Castile and León at 92, Aragon at 68, Extremadura at 66, Asturias and Navarre at 50 each, Cantabria at 41, La Rioja at 24, Melilla at 7 and Ceuta at 2.
+In 2018, most same-sex marriages were performed in Catalonia at 987, followed by Madrid at 956, Andalusia at 774, Valencia at 589, the Canary Islands at 333, the Balearic Islands at 194, the Basque Country at 191, Murcia at 145, Castilla-La Mancha at 135, Galicia at 124, Castile and León at 92, Aragon at 68, Extremadura at 66, Asturias and Navarre at 50 each, Cantabria at 41, La Rioja at 24, Melilla at 7 and Ceuta at 2.
 Another 42 were performed abroad in Spanish consulates.

-Figures for 2020 are much lower than previous years because of the restrictions in place due to the COVID-19 pandemic.

 Notable weddings

 A same-sex marriage between two men, Pedro Díaz and Muño Vandilaz, occurred in Rairiz de Veiga on 16 April 1061.
 They were married by a priest at a small chapel.
-The historic documents about the church wedding were found at Monastery of San Salvador de Celanova.
+The historic documents about the church wedding were found at the Monastery of San Salvador de Celanova.

-Although not an official same-sex marriage, in 1901 Marcela Gracia Ibeas and Elisa Sanchez Loriga married at the Igrexa de San Xurxo in A Coruña by Elisa secretly being re-baptized as a man.
+Although not an official same-sex marriage, in 1901 Marcela Gracia Ibeas and Elisa Sanchez Loriga were married at the Igrexa de San Xurxo in A Coruña by Elisa secretly being re-baptized as a man.